 Find a local pharmacy, including its opening hours.

 GPs and walk-in centres

 If you run out of medicine while you're away from home, you may be able to have a consultation with a local GP and get a prescription for a limited supply of medicines.
-You'd then need to find a pharmacy that's open.
+You'll then need to find a pharmacy that's open.

-If you don't need a prescription
+If you do not need a prescription

 - petrol stations